The educational programmes delivered are used by schools from early primary through to senior school education.

 Curriculum Programmes: These are run in either half or full term blocks and link the teaching of fencing with curriculum based activities such as maths, sports science, languages and PSHE.
 After school clubs can be added to these programmes if required.
 These modules also tick all the 'creative and measurable' boxes when meeting the criteria set out by the school sports funding.

-INSET sessions: The INSET session lasts between 60/90 minutes and has been written to help school staff understand the benefits that fencing can bring to a school environment.
-Often these are used increase the staffs awareness of the sport and the benefits it brings to the pupils, but also in those schools where fencing kit has been purchased, these sessions act as a great ‘brainstorming’ session for lesson planning and delivery.
+Staff CPD Training: The INSET session lasts between 60/90 minutes and has been written to help school staff understand the benefits that fencing can bring to a school environment.
+The sessions are often used increase the awareness of the sport and help staff identify those pupils who would normally benefit from this type of activity.
+In schools where fencing kit has been purchased, these sessions act as a great ‘brainstorming’ session for the staff in lesson planning and delivery.

 As we encourage children to stay and develop they will inevitably outgrow the school activity.
 We therefore have in place a talent pathway that enables children to progress through to the metal fencing programme.
 The scheme encourages the children to develop to a more advance stage eventually enabling them to take part in various competitions fencing for their club, their school, county and maybe even their country.